nchain-innovation/utxo-as-a-service/docs/Configuration.md

 * `password` - the database password
 * `database` - the database connection

-* `block_file` - identifies where the blocks are stored, used by both the Rust service and Python REST API

 ## Collections
 Collections are used to identify transactions that are of interest.
 The service can follow multiple Collections.